whiskyechobravo/kerko/docs/sync.md

     The above commands should work as-is when you are in the application's directory (where the `wsgi.py` file is found).
-To run them from another directory, you could use Flask's `--app` option, or to set the `FLASK_APP` environment variable.
+To run them from another directory, you could use Flask's `--app` command line option, or to set the `FLASK_APP` environment variable.
 For example:

     ```bash
     flask --app=/path/to/kerkoapp/wsgi:app kerko sync